okotoki/figma-messenger/README.md

 ## Api

-### createIframeMessenger<MessagesToSend, MessagesToListen> / createMainThreadMessenger<MessagesToSend, MessagesToListen>
+### createIframeMessenger<MessagesToSend, MessagesToListen>(name?: string) / createMainThreadMessenger<MessagesToSend, MessagesToListen>(name?: string)

 Creates a messenger instance for Iframe and Main Thread sides respectively.
+Optional `name` argument.
+If not set, messenger will be global.
+Otherwise only will receive events from the messenger with the same name.
-Takes 2 type arguments:
+Also, takes 2 type arguments:
 `MessagesToSend` – messages to send signature
 `MessagesToListen` – messages to receive signature